Visit the Tang

 • Service Animals: Service animals are always welcome at the Tang Museum.

-Info for Students, Faculty & Staff
+Info for College Students, Faculty & Staff

-Students, faculty, and staff conducting research or preparing for classes can make appointments to visit exhibitions and the Tang collection during regular business hours.
+College students, faculty, and staff conducting research or preparing for classes can make appointments to visit exhibitions and the Tang collection during regular business hours.
 Class visits can occur when classes meet, even outside of the museum’s regular public hours.
 Please make appointments as far in advance as possible.

 For Exhibitions: Contact Rachel Seligman, Assistant Director for Curatorial Affairs, at rseligma@skidmore.edu.